paultsw/paultsw.github.io/_posts/2020-04-09-bayesian-logistic-regression.markdown

 y_i := [u_i > 0] = 1 \mbox{ if } (u_i > 0), \; \; 0 \mbox{ if } (u_i \leq 0)
 $$

-...where we've used the Iverson bracket `[u_i > 0]` to indicate a binary function equal to one if and only if the statement inside the bracket is true.
+...where we've used the Iverson bracket $$[u_i > 0]$$ to indicate a binary function equal to one if and only if the statement inside the bracket is true.

 Why is this equivalent to the probit regression model?
 The key is to notice that